 Financial and material assistance can be provided for healthcare professional conferences, provided it is done voluntarily, publicly and unconditionally.
 Therefore, it is likely that pharmaceutical companies (subject to their compliance and other internal policies) can sponsor continuing medical education, provided this sponsorship is unconditional.

 The restrictions apply to all Vietnamese healthcare establishments and individuals, regardless of whether the act took place in Vietnam or abroad.

-Under the 2018 Law on Anti-Corruption, persons with positions and/or power who are offered a gift must refuse receipt.
-If they cannot refuse, they must report to their management and hand over the gift to the responsible department within five days of receipt.
+Under the 2018 Law on Anti-Corruption, persons with positions and/or power that are offered a gift must refuse receipt.
+If he/she cannot refuse, he/she must report to his/her management and hand over the gift to the responsible department within five days of receipt.
 If the gift is valued at VND 2 million (approximately USD 86) or higher, the giver and receiver may also be subject to criminal liability if the offering of the gift is for corruptive purposes.

 9. How is the manufacturing of medicines and devices regulated and by which agencies?

 The DAV and DMEC have the overall responsibility to supervise the manufacturing of drugs and medical devices, respectively.

 A company that wishes to manufacture drugs is required to satisfy regulatory requirements on facilities, techniques and personnel.
 In particular, such a company needs to obtain necessary licenses to qualify as a drug manufacturing entity, including the Investment Registration Certificate (in the case of a foreign-invested pharmaceutical business entity) and/or the Enterprise Registration Certificate, the Certificate of Eligibility for Pharmaceutical Business and the GMP Certificate.